Peyman-N/openMINDS_neuroimaging/README.md

 [![GitHub][license-shield]][license-url]
 [![GitHub contributors][contributors-shield]][contributors-url]

 The **openMINDS_neuroimaging** repository hosts one of the metadata models of the **openMINDS metadata framework**.
-It defines modular metadata schemas for describing magnetic resonance imaging (MRI) experiments.
+It defines modular metadata schemas for describing neuroimaging experiments.

 To generally learn more about the openMINDS metadata framework please go to :arrow_right: [**ReadTheDocs**][docu-url].
-Or explore directly the metadata schemas of the openMINDS_MRI metadata model under :arrow_right: [**schema specifications**][docu-MRI-url].
+Or explore directly the metadata schemas of the openMINDS_neuroimaging metadata model under :arrow_right: [**schema specifications**][docu-neuroimaging-url].

 ## How to contribute